How To Scramble Tofu

 This recipe is a really great base for breakfast.
 Add cooked vegetables and make a breakfast hash.
 Put the tofu scramble in a pita with harissa and some fresh herbs and you’ve got a sandwich.
 Top your avocado toast with this hearty scramble and you’ll feel satisfied (and very on-trend).
 My favorite way to enjoy it?
 Rolled in a tortilla with a generous sprinkle of hot sauce.

-- Cook the tofu: Heat the oil in a large nonstick or cast iron skillet over medium-high heat.
-Add the tofu and cook until the tofu has released some of its liquid, 4 to 5 minutes.
+Cook the tofu.
+Heat the oil in a large nonstick or cast iron skillet over medium-high heat until shimmering.
+Add the tofu and cook until it has released some of its liquid, 4 to 5 minutes.

-- Season the tofu: Add the nutritional yeast, turmeric, and salt and continue to cook, stirring frequently, until the tofu is completely yellow and piping hot, 2 to 3 minutes.
+Season the tofu.
+Add the nutritional yeast, turmeric, and salt.
+Cook, stirring frequently, until the tofu is completely yellow and piping hot, 2 to 3 minutes.
 Serve with home fries, on a breakfast sandwich, or in a tortilla.